Right Arrow

 Root Causes & Impact:

-Caught-in or compressed-by incidents—often caused by missing machine guards or skipped lockout/tagout (LOTO) steps—account for 17.5% of injuries, with a high rate of serious outcomes (including 25% amputations) (Source: OSHA Rail Transportation Injury Data Analysis).
+Caught-in or compressed-by incidents—often caused by missing machine guards or skipped lockout/tagout (LOTO) steps—can lead to a high rate of serious outcomes, including amputations.
 These injuries frequently occur during equipment maintenance or repair, particularly when training or procedures are lacking.

 How video intelligence helps:

-Video analytics can verify that machine guards are in place and highlight deviations from standard safety procedures.
-Post-incident, footage allows teams to pinpoint exactly where protocols failed, driving better training and enforcement.
+Video analytics can be used to review compliance with standard safety procedures, such as lockout/tagout.
+Post-incident, footage allows teams to pinpoint exactly where protocols failed, driving more effective training and enforcement.

 Scenario:

-A pedestrian shortcuts across tracks in an urban corridor, unaware of an approaching train, resulting in a near-miss or fatality.
+A pedestrian shortcuts across tracks in an urban corridor, unaware of an approaching train, resulting in an incident or fatality.

 Root Causes & Impact: